postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

 ## Sharing to workspaces

-When you work in a Postman workspace, any entities you save to the workspace will be visible to other team members who share the workspace—with [varying access levels](/docs/collaborating-in-postman/roles-and-permissions/) depending on your account configuration.
+When you work in a Postman workspace, any entities you save to the workspace will be visible to other team members who share the workspace—with [varying access levels](/docs/collaborating-in-postman/roles-and-permissions/) depending on your team's configuration.

-You can share various Postman entities to workspaces, or move them from one workspace to another, including collections, collection runs, environments, and APIs.
+You can share various Postman entities to workspaces, or move them from one workspace to another, including collections, environments, and APIs.

 <img alt="Share collection" src="https://assets.postman.com/postman-docs/share-collection-from-sidebar.jpg" width="600px"/>